Aiding in the diagnosis of dengue virus infection

 2. Dengue--an infectious disease of staggering proportions.
 Lancet.
 2013 Jun 22;381(9884):2136

 The InBios NS1 enzyme-linked immunosorbent assay (ELISA) is a 2-step sandwich-format colorimetric immunoassay for qualitative detection of nonstructural protein 1 (NS1) antigen in serum.
-Testing is performed according to manufacturer's instructions on the Triturus automated EIA analyzer.
 Diluted patient samples and controls are incubated in wells coated with purified capture antibody, specific for the dengue NS1 antigen.
-Following incubation, wells are washed, incubated with a horseradish peroxidase-conjugated polyclonal antibody specific to NS1 antigen and reincubated.
-Wells are subsequently washed and 3,3',5,5'-tetramethlbenzidine substrate is added and incubated in the dark at room temperature.
+Following incubation, wells are washed, incubated with a horseradish peroxidase-conjugated polyclonal antibody specific to NS1 antigen and re-incubated.
+Wells are subsequently washed and 3,3',5,5'-tetramethlbenzidine substrate is added and incubated at room temperature in the dark.
 Stop solution is added next and the optical density (OD) of the reaction is measured at 450/620 nm.
-The immune status ratio (ISR) for each sample is calculated from the ratio of the OD obtained with the test sample divided by the OD from the calculated cutoff value (determined by the cutoff control sample).(Package insert: InBios DENV DetectTM NS1 ELISA; InBios International, Inc; Revision 1/26/2015)
+The immune status ratio for each sample is calculated from the ratio of the OD obtained with the test sample divided by the OD from the calculated cutoff value (determined by the cutoff control sample).(Package insert: InBios DENV DetectTM NS1 ELISA.
+InBios International, Inc; Revision 01/18/2019)